peer-base/peer-pad/README.md

 Peerpad is a decentralized editor that allows concurrent writing of text.
 Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
 It also allows you to publish a self-contained snapshot of the document to IPFS.

+# 🔓 Peerpad is experimental software.
+It hasn't been audited, and as such shouldn't be used to create or share sensitive information.

 ## Install

 ```bash